Category Archives: Scottish Royals

 During the reign of her first cousin Queen Mary I of England, Margaret had rooms at the Palace of Westminster in London.
 While Margaret had been removed from the line of succession in the wills of her uncle King Henry VIII and first cousin King Edward VI, Queen Mary I thought that Margaret was best suited to succeed her but was ultimately convinced that it would be problematic.
 Margaret was the chief mourner at Queen Mary’s funeral in December 1558.
 After her first cousin Queen Elizabeth I succeeded to the throne, Margaret spent much more time at her home Temple Newsam in Leeds Yorkshire, England.
 Margaret had remained Roman Catholic and her home became a center for Roman Catholics.

 Meanwhile, in France in 1560, where 18-year-old Mary, Queen of Scots had lived since she was five years old, her husband of two years, 16-year-old King François II of France died after a reign of only seventeen months.
-Left a childless widow, Mary decided to return to Scotland and she needed a husband to provide an heir to the throne of Scotland.
+Left a childless widow, Mary decided to return to Scotland.
+She needed a husband to provide an heir to the throne of Scotland.
 Margaret Douglas, calculating her political possibilities, realized that her elder surviving son 15-year-old Henry Stuart, Lord Darnley, was a potential groom for his first cousin Mary, Queen of Scots.
 Darnley and Mary had already met in 1559 when Margaret had sent her son to congratulate King François II of France on his accession to the French throne.
-When Margaret wrote to Mary about a possible marriage, the Queen of Scots was intrigued.
+Margaret wrote to Mary about a possible marriage, and the Queen of Scots was intrigued.
 Mary and Darnley were married at Holyrood Palace in Edinburgh, Scotland on July 29, 1565.
 The marriage angered Queen Elizabeth I who felt that Darnley, as her cousin and an English subject, needed her permission to marry.
 Because of her involvement in the marriage, Margaret was sent to the Tower of London.

 Henry Stuart, Lord Darnley and Mary, Queen of Scots; Credit – Wikipedia